biadias99/biadias99/README.md

 I have a degree at Information Systems and I love to code, especially in JavaScript!
 I also love to help another people.

-Trying to give my in every project and place I am part of.
+Trying to give my best in every project and place I am part of.

 <h4>I would love to know more about you!
 Feel free to connect with me on LinkedIn.</h4>